 Flying for the first time can be both exhilarating and frightening.
 There are many things you can do to make it easier and less stressful, though!
-I’ve rounded up 28 of the best first time flying tips to make it that much easier for you.
+Travel experts share 28 of the best first time flying tips to make it that much easier for you.

 If this is your first time flying, much of your anxiety likely comes from not knowing what to experience.
 One of the best things you can do for yourself is to prepare ahead of time!

 Knowing things like what to expect while going through security, what’s the best thing to wear on an airplane, and advice on avoiding extra luggage fees can be a game changer when it comes to being comfortable on your first flight.

 Here are 28 travel tips for first time flyers that will have you flying like a pro on your very first flight.

 One of the best first time flyer tips is to dress comfortably and to make sure you have layers.

 Sitting on a cramped plane for hours can be a nightmare if you’re wearing clothes that are restrictive or make you uncomfortable.

 Not only are you in a cramped space with little ability to move around, but pressure changes during the flight can cause your body to feel bloated or your legs to swell.

 Make sure you wear unrestrictive clothing, comfortable shoes, and have a sweater or jacket in case you get cold once you’re in the air.